Historic East Towson: Historically Black Towson

 The Hampton Estate held around 377 enslaved people at the time of Charles Carnan Ridgely’s death in 1829.
 Following his death, Ridgley’s son, John Ridgely, proceeded with the process of manumission for a select number of slaves based on the terms of his will.
 This included enslaved people from the ages of 25 to 45 for women; 28 to 45 for men; and infants under the age of two were emancipated with their parents.
 Ownership over the slaves who did not meet this criterion were disbursed to Ridgely’s heirs.
-Only 90 Certificates of Freedom have been uncovered under Carnan’s 1829 will.
-Many of these people were freed in 1829 with some receiving their freedom as late as 1843.
+Only 90 certificates of freedom have been uncovered under Carnan’s 1829 will.
+Many of these people were freed in 1829, with some receiving their freedom as late as 1843.

 In the 1830s, manumitted people from the Hampton Mansion went on to found prominent communities in Baltimore including East Towson, Sandy Bottom, Schwartz Avenue and part of Lutherville.
 Though slavery would not be abolished in Maryland until November 1, 1864, free African Americans were able to purchase land before that time.
 Daniel Harris is credited as the first African American landowner in East Towson.
 On September 14, 1853, he purchased an acre of land near Hillen Road in East Towson for $187.50 from Benjamin Payne.
 More freed people migrated to East Towson to purchase land and build homes after their emancipation.
 East Towson consisted of a largely Black population until around the end of World War II due to suburban development.

 Three historically Black churches remain active in Historic East Towson today: St. James African Union Methodist Protestant Church, Mount Olive Baptist Church, and Mount Calvary African Methodist Episcopal Church.
-These historic sites are among many others in the area that the residents aim to sustain.
+These historic sites are among many in the area that the residents aim to sustain.

 Some of the descendants of those freed from the Hampton Estate still reside in Towson, Maryland.
-These descendants are being recognized through ethnographic studies such as Tracing Lives, an ethnographic study completed in 2020 by Cheryl LaRoche and a team of scholars in collaboration with the National Park Service.
+These descendants are being recognized through ethnographic studies such as Tracing Lives, completed in 2020 by Cheryl LaRoche and a team of scholars in collaboration with the National Park Service.